 Abstract.
-Boundary|Time|Surface was an ephemeral sculptural work created to draw attention to the human practice of creating boundaries: dividing the Earth for social, political, scientific and aesthetic reasons.
-One such practice is the subdivision of geologic time for scientific purposes.
-We assess the role of this site-specific art installation and its documentation in drawing the attention of a broader public to a boundary of importance in this endeavour.
-The 150-metrelong work comprised a fence of 52 vertical driftwood poles, 2-3 m tall, positioned along an international boundary stratotype in Gros Morne National Park, Newfoundland, Canada, separating Ordovician from Cambrian strata.
-It was brought to the public through exhibitions, public talks, and a book.
-To evaluate the success of this project, we examine the public responses to these activities through attendance records and written visitor comments.
+Boundary |Time|Surface was an ephemeral sculptural work created to interrogate the human practice of dividing the Earth for social, political, scientific and aesthetic reasons.
+The 150-metre-long work comprised a fence of 52 vertical driftwood

-Geologists and artists have taken different approaches in documenting features of the Earth, and have communicated these approaches to largely different segments of the population.
+15 poles, 2-3 metres tall, positioned along an international boundary stratotype at Green Point, Newfoundland, Canada, separating Ordovician from Cambrian strata.

 Geology has as its basis the establishment of limits and boundaries within the Earth.
 Pioneers of geology defined the periods of the geologic timescale with the intent of representing natural chapters in Earth history; from their colonialist perspective, it was anticipated that these would have global application.
 Since the mid-20th century, stratigraphers have attempted to resolve the resulting gaps and overlaps by establishing international stratotypes.
-Artists creating work in dialogue with the land and environment have taken a range of approaches, from major, permanent interventions to extremely ephemeral activities, some of which echo practices in geological fieldwork.